Table of Contents

 Once you’re happy with the content and design of your pricing table, the next step is to link your pricing table CTA buttons to your subscription plans in Paid Member Subscriptions.

-You should see a drop-down appear.
-Select the Subscription Plan URL option under the Subscription Plans heading.
+You should see a drop-down menu appear.
+Select the Subscription Plan URL option under the Subscription Plans heading:

 5. Test Your Elementor Pricing Table

-To finish things out, we recommend testing your Elementor pricing table to make sure that it’s behaving as you expect.
+To finish up, we recommend testing your Elementor pricing table to make sure that it’s behaving as you expect:

-For example, if a user clicks Buy Silver under the Silver Plan…
+For example, if a user clicks on the Buy Silver button under the Silver Plan, they should be directed straight to the registration/checkout page with the Silver Plan pre-selected:

 When you disable this toggle, Paid Member Subscriptions will still pre-select the chosen plan on the registration page.
 However, users can manually change the plan if they desire.